BartOtten/routex/docs/COMPARISON.md

 # Phoenix Framework routing solutions compared

-When working with the Phoenix framework, developers often seek routing libraries that offer robust internationalization and localization features.
+When working with the Phoenix framework, developers may seek solutions to their routing needs; ranging from common needs such as internationalization and localization to more rare needs as route obfuscation.

 This guide outlines three notable routing solutions within the Phoenix ecosystem.
-Each solution offers its own strengths and unique features, allowing you to select the one that best aligns with your application's requirements.
+Each solution has a different scope -ranging from basic to virtually endless- allowing you to select the one that best aligns with your application's requirements.

----

-## Phoenix Router
+## Phoenix Router, the buildin option

 The Phoenix Router is the built‐in routing system of the Phoenix framework.
-Since version 1.8, it supports simple path prefixing which can be used to create basic localized routes such as `/en/products` and `/fr/products`.
+Since version 1.8, it supports runtime path prefixing which automatically prefixes routes in templates with the result of one or multiple functions.

----

 ## Comparing Cldr Routes and Routex

-Two prominent libraries in this space are **Cldr Routes** and **Routex**.
-Both libraries aim to enhance the routing capabilities of Phoenix, but they differ significantly in their approach and feature set.
-We will compare Cldr Routes and Routex, focusing on their greatest differences to help developers make an informed decision.
+ **Cldr Routes** and **Routex** aim to enhance the routing capabilities of Phoenix, but they differ significantly in their approach and feature set.
+This article will focus on their greatest differences to help developers make an informed decision.